vfarcic/devops24/manuscript/06-jenkins-setup.md

     --record
 ```

-The output shows the resources defined in that YAML were created.
+The output shows that the resources defined in that YAML were created.

 Even though we won't build a continuous deployment pipeline just yet, we should be prepared for running our application in production.
 Since it should be separated from the testing Pods and releases under test, we'll create another Namespace that will be used exclusively for *go-demo-3* production releases.
 Just as before, we'll simply `apply` the definition stored in *go-demo-3* repository.